prolike/prolike.io/_blueprints/gdpr-filedrop.md

 The first task is to get the YouTransfer system up and running securely and orchestrated in the client's context, the following tasks will be focusing on extending the features to support, notification, properties, time constraints etc.

-The project is managed my the client.
+The project is managed by the client.

 ## Value